technical-margins/hugo-margins/content/en/_index.md

 This site serves as both an experimental platform and a practical example.
 It allows me to explore Hugo's specific content structure, its customisation mechanisms, and the integration of complex components in a technical documentation environment.

 The site is organised into several main sections: [Portfolio](./portfolio/), [Blog](./blog/) and [About](./about/).
 It also offers a multilingual experience (English, [French](./fr/) and [Chinese](./zh/)), although the Portfolio section is currently only available in English and French.
-Please note that the language selector is not accessible on mobile devices due to a known limitation of the Docsy theme.
+Please note that the language selector is not accessible from certain pages on mobile devices due to a known limitation of the Docsy theme.

 {{% /blocks/lead %}}